elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ### Managing custom components using the JupyterLab UI

-Custom components can be added, modified, and removed in the _Pipeline Components_ panel.
+Custom components can be added, modified, duplicated, and removed in the _Pipeline Components_ panel.

 ![Pipeline components UI](../images/user_guide/pipeline-components/component-catalogs-ui.png)